Dietetic Internship - MS in Nutrition and Dietetics

 ''

-Michigan State University, in collaboration with the WIC Division of the Michigan Department of Health and Human Services, has expanded Michigan State's Dietetic Internship to include three part-time positions for Michigan WIC employees.
-The purpose of this cooperative effort is to provide career advancement opportunity for WIC staff in local, primarily rural, medically under-served areas.
+Michigan State University, in collaboration with the WIC Division of the Michigan Department of Health and Human Services works with Michigan State's Dietetic Internship to include up to three part-time positions per year for Michigan WIC employees.
+The purpose of this cooperative effort is to provide career advancement opportunities for WIC staff.

 Cheryl Coslow, MA, RDN